SeboLab/Realtime-speaker-identification/README.md

 - Go into the whisper.cpp folder and run
 `bash ./models/download-ggml-model.sh base.en`
 - This will download the base english model from Whisper

-### 5. Finally create a folder called transcribe_audio
-- Temporary storage for the utterences that Whisper detects
-- For linux/Mac OS this is all

 ## Setup - For Windows